sebastianrjay/Election/README.md

 # Election

+Election is an interactive browser game that parodies US elections, and features a soundtrack and sound effects.
+It uses no external JavaScript libraries, relying on direct DOM manipulation.

 PLAY IT LIVE [HERE](sebastianrjay.github.io/Election)

 Architecture:

+- constants.js: sets global constants, such as framerate
 - game.js: runs game
   - initializes, renders and removes views in order: startView, gameView, finishView
   - adds and removes document event listeners to handle user input